ChrBeringer/ChESS/README.md

 (c) 2025 by Christian Beringer (Center for Energy and Environmental Chemistry, Friedrich-Schiller-University Jena)

 The software should be cited in any publication like this:

-"ChESS (v1.0.0 Python), 2025, Christian Beringer, https://github.com/ChrBeringer/ChESS"
+"ChESS Chemical Similiarity Suite (v1.0.0 Python), 2025, Christian Beringer, https://github.com/ChrBeringer/ChESS"

 BibTEX:
 @misc{chess2025,